 Dances With Wolverine

-Motion-sensitive cameras in British Columbia’s Glacier National Park have captured amazing images of the elusive wolverine doing something rarely seen.“Few people ever see a wolverine in the wild and here we have recorded images of a wolverine doing something unique at one of the research stations,” said Kelsey Furk, a biologist with the park.
+Motion-sensitive cameras in British Columbia’s Glacier National Park have captured amazing images of the elusive wolverine doing something rarely seen.
+“Few people ever see a wolverine in the wild and here we have recorded images of a wolverine doing something unique at one of the research stations,” said Kelsey Furk, a biologist with the park.

-The cameras were set up for the winter months of 2012 at research study sites in the park to capture images of the wolverine.
+The cameras were set up for the winter months at research study sites in the park to capture images of the wolverine.
 The study sites also include baited trees with barbed wire to collect wolverine hair samples to help determine genetic patterns.
 The park is trying to detect the presence and behaviour of wolverine in relation to the Trans Canada Highway and railway lines.

 “This is a rare glimpse of an animal that most have never seen and we wanted to share this with Canadians but it is important to note that wolverine are wild animals and should not be approached.”